crustio/crust-sworker/README.md

 In /opt/crust/crust-sworker/etc/Config.json file you can configure your sworker application.
 ```
 {
     "base_path" : "/opt/crust/crust-sworker/0.7.0/sworker_base_path",    # sWorker key information location, must be absolute path
     "base_url": "http://127.0.0.1:12222/api/v0",                         # your sWorker node api address
-    "srd_paths" : ["/data1", "/data2"],                                  # If this item is not set, base_path will be used
+    "data_path" : "/data1",                                              # If this item is not set, base_path will be used
-    "srd_init_capacity" : 4,                                             # srd initial disk storage in Gb

     "karst_url": "ws://0.0.0.0:17000/api/v0/node/data",                  # the kasrt node url